Kelvintos/open-science/README.md

-# Introduction-to-Linux
+# Introduction to Linux

-This is a basic introductory course material prepared for the Open Science Workshop by BioinfoNet
+This is a basic introductory course material prepared for the Open Science Workshop.